MooOun/Dog-Cat-CNN-Project/README.md

 ## 📊 Results

-The model built from scratch achieved a final accuracy of **[ใส่ Accuracy ของคุณตรงนี้, เช่น: 80.12%]** on the validation set after 15 epochs.
+The model built from scratch achieved a final accuracy of 88.80% on the validation set after 15 epochs.

 *(Note: The `train/` and `test/` datasets are **not** included in this repository due to their massive size.
 They can be downloaded from the [Kaggle Dogs vs. Cats dataset](https://www.kaggle.com/datasets/salader/dogs-vs-cats).)*